 Restraints or other techniques may be used to keep a young child still during an X-ray.
 These won't harm your child.
 They will prevent the need for a repeat procedure, which may be necessary if your child moves during the X-ray exposure.

 You may be allowed to stay with your child during the test.
 If you do, you'll likely be asked to wear a lead apron to shield you from unnecessary exposure.

 After the X-ray

-X-rays are saved digitally on computers.
-Digital images can be viewed on-screen within minutes.
+X-rays are saved digitally on computers, which can be viewed on-screen within minutes.
 A radiologist typically views and interprets the results and sends a report to your doctor, who then explains the results to you.
 In an emergency, your X-ray results can be made available to your doctor in minutes.